411 Seniors Centre

-The 411 Seniors Centre is a registered society, located at #705-333 Terminal Avenue Vancouver, British Columbia.
+The 411 Seniors Centre is a registered society, located at 3502 Fraser St Vancouver, British Columbia.
 It specializes in programs for moderate to low income seniors in the Vancouver area.

 History

 In 2012, 411 Seniors Centre relocated to Terminal Avenue in Vancouver.
 The 411 Seniors Centre Society owned and operated the 4 storey tall building at Dunsmuir and Homer Streets from 2006 to 2012.
 The Vancouver Trades and Labour Council erected this building in 1910 from union members' contributions.
 The building has had a long list of occupants and the provincial government took over its ownership in 1921.

 411 Seniors itself began in 1947 when seniors programs occupied the first two floors, and the society itself was constituted in 1972.